These no-bake Paleo Chocolate Bars include fruit and nuts. They are naturally sweetened with dates and are irresistible.

 - In a double boiler (or microwave in short bursts) melt bittersweet chocolate and coconut oil.
 Stir continuously.
 Once melted, take off heat and add vanilla.

 - In a food processor chop almonds into small chunks (not too fine).
 Transfer to a bowl.
 Add shredded coconut, chocolate chips and salt and combine.

 - Whirl the dates in the food processor until smooth (and form a ball).

 - Pour melted chocolate mix into the food processor, scrape down the dates and process until combined.
 Add almond mix and pulse a few times.

 - Transfer mixture back into the bowl and knead a little to mix.
 Press mixture into lined loaf pan and cover.
 Chill in the fridge for 1 hour.

 - Cut chilled mixture into 8-10 bars or into smaller squares.
 Store tightly covered in the fridge (2 weeks) or freeze.

 This post contains affiliate links.
-I was provided with a free copy of the cookbook and another one to give away.
+I was provided with a free copy of the cookbook.

 Chocolate rocks and so do you!
 Let's keep the cocoa train going!